Teleport Named an Overall Leader in Zero Trust Platforms by KuppingerCole Analysts

 Fig: An SSH session.

-So SSH tunneling is just a way to transport arbitrary data with a dedicated data stream (tunnel) inside an existing SSH session.
-This can be achieved with either local port forwarding, remote port forwarding, dynamic port forwarding, or by creating a TUN/TAP tunnel.
-Let's take a look at how port forwarding works and their use cases below.
+SSH tunneling is just a way to transport arbitrary data with a dedicated data stream (tunnel) inside an existing SSH session.
+This can be achieved with local port forwarding, remote port forwarding, dynamic port forwarding, or by creating a TUN/TAP tunnel.
+Each is selected with a single flag (-L, -R, or -D), and the one you pick depends on which side initiates the connection and which side can reach the destination.

 Local port forwarding